Institute1937/musicali/docs/LINTING.md

 prettier
 ------------------
-* formats the files passed to it by lint-staged and re-writes - so we don't have to!
+* formats the files passed to it by lint-staged and re-writes - so we don't have to